kramble/DE0-Nano-BitCoin-Miner/Mojo_LX9/README.txt

 Check miner.py 44 byte protocol - DONE
 Test miner.py on raspberry pi at 4800 baud - DONE
-Do test build for my LX9 homebrew board (different project/top module due to pinout), NB configure for 4800 baud to run using standard optoisolator interface - TODO Try at 100MHz (esp serial protocol) - TODO
+Do test build for my LX9 homebrew board (different project/top module due to pinout), NB configure for 4800 baud to run using standard optoisolator interface - DONE (works) Try at 100MHz - DONE (works)
 Get 6 hasher variant to build - TODO
 Investigate Icarus/Ztex protocol for use with cgminer instead of miner.py (see technohog) - TODO
 ---------------------------------------------------------------------------